 While this approach does offer some short-term relief, it doesn’t address the true neurological origins of sensory, social, speech, and coordination challenges faced by children with autism.

-Fortunately, research links autism with neurological dysfunction, calling for a more neurologically-focused care plan to reignite key neural networks.
+Fortunately, research links autism with neurological dysfunction, calling for a more Neurologically-Focused care plan to reignite key neural networks.

 Therefore, to effectively help children reach their potential, it’s essential to address roots like: